Cheow Lan Lake – 1 Night, 1.5 Day Excursion

 Cheow Lan Lake in Thailand is a beautiful 165sq kilometre lake east of Khao Sok National Park.
 It was created in 1982 by the flooding of the Ratchaprapha dam.

 The National park encompasses limestone cliffs and shimmering waters.
 The lake allows you to explore the canals, coves and cul-de-sacs along the Cheow Lan Lake shore.
 There are many tracks to hike and caves you can go into.
 However, you need to go with a registered excursion company or guide.

 I had read about Cheow Lan Lake in the Lonely Planet.
 I thought that it would be a great place to visit whilst we were in area of Khao Sok National Park.

 Scott and I got on the public bus from Phuket to the National Park.
 It was a cheap (300 Baht) and easy four hour bus ride.
 Unfortunately the bus smelt like fresh fish for the entire way.
 I also vividly remember that if had these ridiculous pink curtains….
 They seem to like a lot of pink here in Thailand… haha

 When we got to the National Park we got into the back of a Jeep to the Monkey Mansion Jungalows.
-It wasn’t far to walk but for the convenience of being dropped off outside the door and as it only cost 50 baht each was an offer we could not refuse.
+It wasn’t far to walk to the hostel but it only cost 50 baht each to have driver take us there.

 Our host at the Jungalows recommend that we take the overnight excursion.
-You get more time out on the lake, including a sunset and sunrise safari, all your meals covered and get to stay the night in a floating bamboo bungalow.
+You get more time out on the lake, including a sunset and sunrise safari, all your meals covered and you get to stay the night in a floating bamboo bungalow.

 The day trip was 1500 baht but the overnight excursion 2500 baht.
 So, for the extra cost you got a lot more for your money.

 Scott and I were super keen to stay on the lake in a bamboo hut that floats.
 The nature of the park was what we wanted to sleep and wake up to…..
 So in a flash we had put our names down and paid for the excursion.
 We were both excited for our day and a half excursion and one night stay out on Cheow Lan Lake.